Mopinion-com/mopinion_flutter_integration_plugin/README.md

 ### Android

    1. Open the Android project with Android Studio.
-   2. Make sure that your `MainActivity.kt` extends `FlutterFragmentActivity` and the `FlutterEngine` is registered as the following:
+   2. Make sure that your `MainActivity.kt` extends `FlutterFragmentActivity`.
       ```kotlin
       import io.flutter.embedding.android.FlutterFragmentActivity
-      import io.flutter.embedding.engine.FlutterEngine
-      import io.flutter.plugins.GeneratedPluginRegistrant

       class MainActivity: FlutterFragmentActivity() {
-        override fun configureFlutterEngine(flutterEngine: FlutterEngine) {
-          GeneratedPluginRegistrant.registerWith(flutterEngine)
-        }
+        // Your code...
       }
       ```
    3. Make sure the min sdk is 21 in your `app` `build.gradle`: